Where to Find Fourth of July Fireworks and Festivals

 • Tri-Lakes Chamber Street Fair: Explore arts, crafts, food vendors and more in downtown Monument, 8 a.m. – 3 p.m.

-• 4th of July Parade: The children’s parade starts at 9:45 a.m. with the main parade following at 10:00 a.m. in downtown Monument.
+• 4th of July Parade: The children’s parade starts at 9:30 a.m. with the main parade following at 10:00 a.m. in downtown Monument.
+This year’s theme is 250 Years of Freedom, 150 Years of Colorado Statehood.”

 trilakeschamber.com